Sleep and everything that goes with it is one of the most puzzling topics for new parents.

 ~ How can I get my newborn to sleep? ~ How much sleep should they get? ~ Can I let them sleep too much?

 All valid questions that keep parents of newborns up at night when their bubba is playing up yet again.

-We teamed up with Mama Matters Founder, Fiona Weaver to help us compile the ultimate sleep guide for new parents in 2021 to give you the answers to the many questions coming up in the first few months with a newborn.
+We teamed up with Mama Matters Founder, Fiona Weaver to help us compile the ultimate sleep guide for new parents to give you the answers to the many questions coming up in the first few months with a newborn.

 Fiona is an expert in attachment-centred parenting and helps responsive parents and their renegade bubbas with honest sleep support.

 Fiona, let’s start with the biggest question...
 What’s ‘normal’ sleep behaviour for newborns?